1

 Antitussive Drugs

-Antitussive are generally used with tracheobronchitis, tracheitis.
-When inflammation is increased because of the coughing that is already present, and inflammation may also stimulate more coughing then it is required to be suppressed with the help of antitussive drugs.
+Antitussives are generally used for tracheobronchitis and tracheitis.
+When inflammation is increased because of the coughing that is already present, and inflammation may also stimulate more coughing, it needs to be suppressed with the help of antitussive drugs.

 Antitussives inhibit coughing's frequency and severity without interfering with the respiratory tract's natural ability to release excess secretions.
 They are divided into the following four subcategories: